 - Get together: During the two weeks of the Summit, we encourage you to arrange to meet up with like-minded friends and practitioners, to nourish yourselves with inspiring readings, meditation practices, and being together in solidarity.
 This is a time to actively connect with our loved ones and with the Earth and to overcome feelings of isolation.
 We know that nurturing a collective awakening, we can build a positive future for humanity and for the planet.

 - Wear a ribbon: For these two weeks, from November 30 to December 11, we invite you to wear a green ribbon to raise awareness among those around you, of our collective practice of mindfulness and compassion in solidarity with the Earth during this time.
-As conversations with friends, family, colleagues and strangers arise, you can think about skillful speech to engage them on the issue (here are two resources for those discussions: 1 and 2).
+As conversations with friends, family, colleagues and strangers arise, you can think about skillful speech to engage them on the issue (see our resource for these discussions: Skillful Conversations).

 - Make a Commitment: We encourage you to reflect on your abilities, privileges, and care for life.
 Given that many are and will suffer from climate impacts, what is your responsibility to them.
 How can we take our fare share of climate risk and discomfort?
 From this contemplation, make a commitment to take concrete, meaningful steps to join with others in ending broad scale ecological harm and creating a peaceful, just world.
 Create a campaign of writing op-eds, organizing your neighborhood to go solar or invest in urban farming, stage a peaceful direct action, challenge workplace practices or learn about local environmental justice issues and offer your time and skills to these causes.
 There are as many powerful ways to love Earth and all her beings as there are of us!